 All clubs, associations and referee branches are required to have a Member Protection Information Officer (MPIO).
 This position is usually a voluntary position.

-An MPIO is the first point of contact for persons with member protection or child protection enquiries or complaints.
-MPIOs provide information to participants about the options available to them.
-MPIOs can also provide information to clubs about member protection and related policies.
-MPIO’s remain impartial and do not mediate or investigate complaints.
-There is an MPIO in every club, association, branch, referee branch within Football NSW and a State MPIO at Football NSW Head Office.
+An MPIO is the first point of contact for persons with member or child protection enquiries or complaints.
+MPIOs provide information and options including complaint procedures and related policies.
+MPIO’s do not mediate or investigate complaints.

 MPIO Registration Requirements

-For insurance purposes MPIOs need to register in My Football Club.
+For insurance purposes MPIOs also register as a volunteer in Play Football